nskobelevs/Domination/README.md

 # Domination
-Domination board game implementation in C using ncurses
+Domination board game implementation in C
 Documented using Doxygen.
 PDF reference available in doc/